aaagab/nargs/readme.md

   - JSON types: `.json, json`

 ## Why Nargs?
 - Nargs prevents end-users from guessing program arguments' combinations.
-An descriptive error is triggered for either each wrong argument or each wrong argument's values.
+A descriptive error is triggered for either each wrong argument or each wrong argument's values.
 - Nargs auto-generated Help and Usage ensure that a program core documentation is provided out of the box.
 - Nargs empowers users by providing them a notation for infinite arguments nesting.
 - Nargs notation follows command-line arguments notation standard practice with its implicit arguments notation.
 - Nargs can be used to easily wrap existing command-line programs.
 It provides them all the Nargs bells and whistles from auto-generated documentation, arguments error checking, auto-aliases, multiple-forms aliases, ...
-- Nargs built-in arguments ensure that programs provide a consistent arguments set for program identification with cmd, help, and usage.
+- Nargs built-in arguments ensure that programs provide a consistent arguments set for program identification with cmd, help, usage and version.

 ## Get Started
 **Context: Arguments definition.
 User creates arguments definition with either**: